JaredKeithAveritt/AI_methods_in_advanced_materials_research/week_1/README.md

 **Hypothesis Generation:** Language models can suggest hypotheses based on existing data, facilitating the generation of new ideas for further experimentation.
 In essence, LLMS can act as intelligent assistants, aiding researchers in navigating and extracting valuable information from the vast amount (millions or billions) of data generated in materials research.

+---

-GPT-3 (Generative Pre-trained Transformer 3), are advanced artificial intelligence models designed for natural language processing tasks.
+GPT-3 (Generative Pre-trained Transformer 3), are AI models designed for natural language processing tasks.
 These models are characterized by their extensive scale, incorporating millions or even billions of parameters.
 Here are key features:

 1. **Pre-training:** These models are pre-trained on massive datasets containing parts of the Internet, books, and various texts.
 During pre-training, they learn language patterns, context, and relationships.